humidair1999/gulp-browserify-shim-angular-boilerplate/README.md

 #### Please note

 This is still a work-in-progress!
-Make sure you check out the `.gitignore` and `package.json` files.
+Make sure you check out the `.gitignore`, `package.json`, and `bower.json` files.

----

-#### Oh shit!

-There's a weird bug in the newest version(s) of `browserify` that prevents the `update` event from firing in `watchify`.
-After you clone this repo and run `npm install`, you may want to `cd` into watchify's directory and either downgrade its internal version of browserify, or wait until they patch it up.